Indianapolis Water Quality at a Glance

 Indianapolis maintains a tiered approach to water conservation based on current conditions:

-• Morning/evening watering preferred (before 10am or after 6pm)
+• Morning or evening watering preferred (before 10am or after 6pm)

 Drought Response Levels:

-Current conservation status and recommendations are available at citizensenergygroup.com or by calling (317) 924-3311.
+Current conservation status is available at citizensenergygroup.com or by calling (317) 924-3311.
+For any active emergency restrictions, our live boil water notices tracker covers Indiana alerts in real time.

 Contaminants of Concern